BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk4Lab.md

 	* Documentation: 5, citations for resources used in questions embedded in answers
 	* Professional behavior: 10, class participation, assignment formatting using homework template (including code formatted in `monospace`)
 * Written assessment:
-	* create new file in your homework repository, `LastnameHomework`, called `LastnameWk3Homework.md".
+	* create new file in your homework repository, `LastnameHomework`, called `LastnameWk4Homework.md`.
 Title (header) is "Unix scripting and pipelines."
-	* Answer the following questions about the Unix tools you learned for this week's lab, including code comments where appropriate
+	* Answer the following questions about the Unix tools you learned for the lab this week, including code comments where appropriate
 	* Use appropriate Markdown formatting, including `monospace` when referencing commands you entered.
 	* If you choose to copy and paste the questions before answering, it might help to copy from the Raw view.
-	* Don't forget to preview your homework before committing!
+	* Do not forget to preview your homework before committing!
 	* If you get stuck on a question, please consult the textbook (see readings above).

 1.